jinhgoh/AI_study/README.md

 # AI_study
-An archive for minor projects for studies on AI, which will be upload from old to new ones succeedingly
+An archive for minor projects for studies on AI, which will be upload from old to new ones succeedingly.

 - Certified TensorFlow Developer
 <br>